Tag: Royston Smith

 The below Parliamentary question was asked by Royston Smith on 2016-03-02.

-To ask the Secretary of State for Culture, Media and Sport, what steps he plans to take in the forthcoming Charter Review to include the BBC within the remit of Freedom of Information legislation.
+To ask the Secretary of State for Culture, Media and Sport, what steps he plans to take in the forthcoming Charter Review to ensure that the BBC provides greater value for money.

 Mr Edward Vaizey

-The BBC is currently subject to the Freedom of Information Act, with some exceptions.
-This issue is one of many we are looking at as part of Charter Review.
+Value for money is one of many issues we are looking at as part of Charter Review.

 The below Parliamentary question was asked by Royston Smith on 2016-03-08.